Parma Emilia Romagna And San Marino, Italy Travel Guide

 Appreciate the quality and tradition behind every dish.

-For a true culinary immersion, think about reserving a food excursion or a cooking class well in advance of your visit.
+For a true culinary immersion, consider booking a food trip or a cooking class well in advance of your visit.
 These experiences fill up quickly, especially during peak season.